digitaldonkey/open-source-event-calendar/readme.txt

 == Description ==

 The [Open Source Event Calendar]() is based on the Timely All-in-one-event-calendar version v2.3.4. by [Timely](http://time.ly/).
 The calendar system combines clean visual design with a basic set of features to create share and aggregate Events in WordPress.
 Ical import is possible.

-This Plugin is open source software in a very traditional sense.
+This Plugin is open source software in traditional sense.
 I pledge this plugin will not urge you to connect to any proprietary/payed service to use described features.

-Osec calendar is most likely not compatible with any previous All-in-one-event-calendar release, but with spme effort you might get it working.
+Osec calendar is most likely not compatible with any previous All-in-one-event-calendar release, but with some effort you might get it working.

 = Import and Export Events =